AgentHacks/MemExLens_Server/README.md

 - **Streamlit UI**: Interactive web app for testing, uploading, and querying.
 - **Robust Environment Management**: All credentials and configs via `.env`.
 - **Cloud Ready**: Dockerized and deployable to Google Cloud Run.
+- **Chunk-based Processing**: Large documents are split into manageable chunks with overlap for better context.
+- **Temporal Context**: Results include timestamps showing when pages were visited.
+- **Efficient Storage**: Uses vector embeddings for fast similarity search.

 ---